Mark McGowan: Resignation and retirement from politics

 On 29 May 2023, McGowan announced he would step down as premier and member for Rockingham.
 He cited his exhaustion from the relentless pressures of the job as the reason for his resignation.
-In her valedictory speech in the Legislative Council in April 2025, retiring senior frontbencher Sue Ellery stated, “I was distressed when Mark decided to step down as Premier,” and said that she and a number of other colleagues had “begged him not to go”.
+In her valedictory speech in the Legislative Council in April 2025, retiring senior frontbencher Sue Ellery stated, "I was distressed when Mark decided to step down as Premier," and said that she and a number of other colleagues had "begged him not to go".

 McGowan went on leave following Friday 2 June, and formally resigned on Thursday 8 June.
 A leadership election of the Labor Party caucus was held decide his replacement.
 Despite initially being a three way contest between Roger Cook, Rita Saffioti and Amber-Jade Sanderson, both Saffioti and Sanderson withdrew leaving Cook as the only nominee, he was subsequently elected to succeed McGowan, with Rita Saffioti as his deputy.

 Career after politics

 In August 2024, McGowan was appointed non-executive chairman of the ASX-listed renewable energy company Frontier Energy.
-He has also advised BHP, Mineral Resources, and Bondi Partners (a consultancy firm run by Joe Hockey).
+He has also advised BHP, Mineral Resources, and Bondi Partners, a consultancy firm run by Joe Hockey.
 He was also appointed to the advisory board of the National Foundation for Australia-China Relations.
+In September 2026 he was appointed to the board of Southern Cross Media.

 McGowan has said he does not miss politics and that he had "done everything I wanted to do [and] never wanted to go into federal parliament".